ratmarrow/GoldGdt-Legacy/README.md

 ## Changelog

-### Update 4.0
+### Update 5.0

-- Migrated most movement variables and parameters to use a Resource instead of pre-written variables.
-Comes with a default Resource pre-loaded.
+- Actually set up the GoldGdt folder to be a plugin, because by some miracle I managed to forget that.
-- Slightly cleaned up GoldGdtMovement.gd because comments were messy.
+- Added a neat little icon to the Player Parameters resource.

 ## Roadmap